Pōkarekare Ana: Adaptations

 Pōkarekare Ana has been translated into many languages.

 It was known that the song was introduced to South Korea by New Zealand soldiers fighting in the Korean War (although there is no record of New Zealand soldiers spreading the song during Korean War).
 It was eventually given Korean lyrics and a Korean title, "Yeonga" (연가), and has become popular across the country.

-Since the 1960s, it has been sung in Timor-Leste under the title Ha'u Hakerek Surat Ida.
+Since the 1960s, it has been sung in Timor-Leste under the title "Ha'u Hakerek Surat Ida".
 The lyrics are by Momô dos Mártires.

 The melody of "Pōkarekare Ana" was used for an Irish hymn to the Blessed Virgin: "A Mhuire Mháthair, sé seo mo ghuí".

 A homophonous translation into Hebrew was composed in 2007 by Ghil'ad Zuckermann.
 In this translation the approximate sounds of the Māori words are retained while Hebrew words with similar meanings are used.
 In this translation, however, "Waiapu" is replaced by "Rotorua" (oto rúakh, Hebrew for "that wind").

-An upbeat Norwegian version by Sissal also exists.
+Norwegian soprano Sissel covered this song on her 1989 album Soria Moria also exists.